maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

  - JLCPCB can not deliver it (not in LCSC catalog or the LCSC stock is depleted).
  - The component is a so-called _Extended Part_.
    This means that JLCPCB has it, but it is not in the parts feeder by default.
-   An operator needs to change the feeder on the pick and place machine, you have to pay ~$3 per extended component class (plus the normal per component cost).
+   An operator needs to change the feeder on the pick-and-place machine, you have to pay ~$3 per extended component class (plus the normal per-component cost).
  - It is a so-called _Basic Part_.
-   This means that JLCPCB has it in the feeders of the pick an place machines.
+   This means that JLCPCB has it in the feeders of the pick-and-place machines.
-   You only pay the per component cost.
+   You only pay the per-component cost.

 There are two ways to find a component: you can do that in EasyEDA designer or on JLCPCB website.

+### Finding a component in EasyEDA

 Finding a component in the EasyEDA design tool.
  - Open the `Library` tool in the designer.